DFKI-SignLanguage/text-to-gloss-sign-language-translation/README.md

 # Neural Machine Translation Methods for Translating Text to Sign Language Glosses

-This repository provides complementary material to aid the replication of the experiments described in the thesis work of  [Neural Machine Translation Methods for Translating Text to Sign Language Glosses].
+This repository provides complementary material to aid the replication of the experiments described in the thesis work as well as ACL'23 publication of [Neural Machine Translation Methods for Translating Text to Sign Language Glosses](https://aclanthology.org/2023.acl-long.700/).

 ## Introduction